MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 ### Dig deeper into dataflows

-- To learn how to create dataflows, see [Creating a dataflow.](../transform-model/dataflows/dataflows-create.md)
+- To learn how to create dataflows, see [Creating a dataflow](../transform-model/dataflows/dataflows-create.md)
 - [Introduction to dataflows and self-service data prep](../transform-model/dataflows/dataflows-introduction-self-service.md)

 ## Workbooks

 Workbooks are a special type of semantic model.
-If you've read the previous **Semantic models** section, you know almost all you need to know about workbooks.
+If you read the previous **Semantic models** section, you know almost all you need to know about workbooks.
 But you might be wondering why sometimes Power BI classifies an Excel workbook as a **semantic model** and other times as a **workbook**.

 When you use data from Excel files, you can choose to either *Import* or *Connect* to the file.
 When you choose Connect, your workbook appears in Power BI just like it would in Excel Online.
 But, unlike Excel Online, you have some great features to help you pin elements from your worksheets right to your dashboards.